 Do our brains need cheeseburgers?
 It may sound like a silly question, but it’s a question that needs to be answered.
 Cravings for fast food, like cheeseburgers, are common.
 Obesity is on the rise, in part because of the affordability of fast-food restaurants and the expenses of eating fresh foods.
 Could obesity and food cravings be a sign that our brains need cheeseburgers and similar foods?
 This essay will look into why people crave cheeseburgers and what this means about our brains.

 Foods are made up of chemicals; this is true whether the foods are grown in an organic garden or if it is somehow genetically engineered.
 The chemicals in food interact with our brains.
 Some of these foods have better interactions than others.
 Giving in to cravings often leaves people feeling satisfied.
-So, if you are craving cheeseburgers should you give in?
+So, if you are craving cheeseburgers, should you give in?
 Is it a sign that your brain needs them?

 According to a Women’s Health article, craving meat, cheese, and salty food are common, and it may point to a deficiency in certain vitamins and minerals.
 It may also point to other health conditions.
 For example, craving salty foods could mean you are stressed; craving red meat could mean you are low in iron; craving cheese could mean you are low in fatty acids.

 Iron needs to be taken in by eating foods or taking iron supplements.
-Most women need to take in about 18 mg of iron daily, while most men only need around 8 mg.
-The average burger patty is rich in iron; a 3 oz. burger patty contains about 2 mg of iron.
-This is 25% of a man’s daily iron requirements and 11% of a woman’s daily requirement of iron.
+Most women need to take about 18 mg of iron daily, while most men only need around 8 mg.
+The average burger patty is rich in iron; a 3 oz.
+The burger patty contains about 2 mg of iron.
+This is 25% of a man’s daily iron requirement and 11% of a woman’s daily requirement of iron.

 Omega-3s are a type of healthy fatty acid which is related to cheese cravings.
 Lucky for cheeseburger lovers, omega-3s can be found in both beef and certain types of cheeses.
 Grass-fed cattle produce beef which is higher in omega-3s than other cattle.
-A 3.5 oz. the burger can have between 40-80 mg of omega-3s, depending on the age and diet of the cow that produced the beef.
+A 3.5 oz.
+The burger can have between 40-80 mg of omega-3s, depending on the age and diet of the cow that produced the beef.
 Cheese is much higher in omega-3s than beef.
 Gruyere, gouda, and cheddar are some of the cheeses with the highest levels of omega-3s, while Colby, mozzarella, and parmesan cheese are lower on the list, but they still contain high amounts of omega-3s.
 No matter what cheese is put on the burger, it is sure to resolve the cause of the craving.

 - Barnard, N. (2009, February 10).
 Iron: How Much is Enough?
 Retrieved from https://www.vegetariantimes.com/health-and-nutrition/iron-how-much-is-enough.